 - Managing events & bookings

-- Business listing directories
+- Business directories

-- Automatically sell advertising on your website
+- Automatically sell and manage advertising on your blog

-- Set up client appointments and reminders
+- Set client appointments and appointment reminders

-- Automate reservations and bookings
+- Set up reservations and bookings

 - Detect broken links and send you reports